Alpine salamander: Gestation and reproduction

 Generally, at altitudes of 650-1000 m above sea level, a pregnancy lasts two years, and at altitudes of 1,400-1,700 m above sea level, the pregnancy lasts around three years, though anything within a 2-4 year range is considered standard.
 Alpine salamander embryos are unique in how they are able to take in these nutrients through a long gestation.
-A portion of the mother's uterine wall becomes nourishment after the salamanders have already eaten the unfertilized eggs, (called oophagy or stage 1 and 2).
+A portion of the mother's uterine wall becomes nourishment after the salamanders have already eaten the unfertilised eggs, (called oophagy or stage 1 and 2).
 They then partake in epitheliophagy, or stage 3, where they ingest these zona trophica cells until birth, and have special tooth-like developments that allow it to do so without detriment to the mother.

 Physiology

 Glands and toxins

-As mentioned above, alpine salamanders have poison glands.
-They are known to produce some alkaloid molecules and peptide products, and thus have a mustard-like scent associated with them.
+Alpine salamanders have poison glands.
+They are known to produce some alkaloid molecules and peptide products, which have a mustard-like scent associated with them.
 Salamandra bioproduction is still a developing research area.
 Salamandarines are a chemical secretion produced by the skin of alpine salamanders, as well as some fire salamanders.
-They are neurotoxins, and are synthesized via a biochemical pathway, completely independent of dietary intake.
-This means that they make these chemicals within their bodies, not as a result of ingesting poisonous substances.The starting material for this nerve-block is most likely cholesterol, and it is about twice as potent as cyanide.
-This pales in comparison to other toxins produced by salamanders, but S. atra do not only use this powerful substance to paralyze prey: they may have antimicrobial properties that protect them against bacterial and fungal infections.
-Salamandorone is another biochemical compound produced by S. atra, and though it is less potent against prey it is the strongest antimicrobial weapon these salamanders have.
+They are neurotoxins, with synthesis via a biochemical pathway, completely independent of dietary intake.
+This means that they make these chemicals within their bodies, not as a result of ingesting poisonous substances.
+The starting material for this nerve-block is most likely cholesterol, and it is about twice as potent as cyanide.
+This pales in comparison to other toxins produced by salamanders, but S. atra not only use this powerful substance to paralyse prey; they may have antimicrobial properties that protect them against bacterial and fungal infections.
+Salamandorone is another biochemical compound produced by S. atra, and though it is less potent against prey it is the strongest antimicrobial agent these salamanders have.

 There are two main categories of toxin studied, samandarine and samandarone.
-There also exist many other compounds, as well as miscellaneous alkaloid secretions.
-Both samandarine and samandarone are produced by S. atra species.
-It is hypothesized that salamandarine is more commonly produced in alpine salamanders as a predator defense mechanism, and salamandorones are produced where there is greater infection risk.
+There are also many other compounds, as well as miscellaneous alkaloid secretions.
+It is hypothesised that salamandarine is more commonly produced in alpine salamanders as a predator defense mechanism, and salamandorones are produced where there is greater infection risk.
 There is also noted geographic variation in toxin production by alpine salamanders.